Painstaking restoration with coach house surprise in Dalkey for €4.5m

 Ryan & Smith Fireplaces in Tyrone were engaged to restore period fireplaces in the two elegant reception rooms, opposite the kitchen.
 They were whisked off to Northern Ireland, where they were dismantled, repaired and cleaned with the addition of new inserts, giving an indication of the level of detail involved in the property’s restoration.

-Jim Griffin from the National Guild of Master Craftsmen was engaged to repair coving, ceiling roses and cornicing.
-He spent six weeks restoring plaster back to its original detail.
+Paul Griffin* from the National Guild of Master Craftsmen was engaged to repair coving, ceiling roses and cornicing.
+His company, Griffin Plastering, spent six weeks restoring plaster back to its original detail.
 Dan & Den Restoration in Kiltipper did “an amazing job on pointing the stone exterior, which they did by wigging”.

 All original pine floorboards were renovated by Assured Sanding in Dún Laoghaire, and were also treated with Blanchon oil to give a more sophisticated finish than just a coat of varnish.

-Note: *This article was amended to identify Paul Griffin and his company, Griffin Plastering, as being responsible for the restoration of the plaster in Montpelier